 As with all changes some babies are more sensitive than others.
 It may take time to transition to a new formula.
 If you can, avoid changing completely to a new formula in one day.

-We recommend that you have about 1 weeks’ worth of the previous formula on hand, this way you can introduce the new formula gradually.
+We recommend that you have about 1 weeks supply of the previous formula on hand, this way you can introduce the new formula gradually.

--On day 1 offer just one bottle of the new formula, and for the remaining feeds offer the previous formula
+Day 1 - offer just one bottle of the new formula in the morning, and for the remaining feeds offer the previous formula

--On day 2 offer two bottles of the new formula, for the remaining feeds offer the previous formula
+Day 2 - offer two bottles of the new formula, for the remaining feeds offer the previous formula

--On day 3 offer three bottles of the new formula, for the remaining feeds offer the previous formula
+Day 3 - offer three bottles of the new formula, for the remaining feeds offer the previous formula.

 Continue this method until your baby has fully transitioned across to the new formula, this can take around about a week.